Infernet

 Quickstart

-Once comfortable with the Infernet SDK and the Ritual ML Workflows independently, it's useful to put the individual components together with an Infernet Node to test the full end-to-end lifecycle.
+Once comfortable with the Infernet SDK and the overview of various job types independently, it's useful to put the individual components together with an Infernet Node to test the full end-to-end lifecycle.

 The following examples quickly introduce a node operator to two common applications of the Infernet Node: